 - Treats minor tooth decay or damage

-- Fills in tooth
+- Fills in the tooth

 - No dental impressions needed

 Once a cavity reaches a certain size, your dentist won’t be able to drill out the decayed tooth matter without compromising the structural integrity of your tooth.
-Thankfully, acovers the entire visible portion of your tooth above the gum line, restoring its natural strength.
-A ceramic or porcelain crown also matches the color of your natural tooth enamel so you can smile with confidence.
+Thankfully, acovers the entire visible portion of your tooth above the gum line, restoring its natural strength after the decayed portion has been removed.

 While crowns typically last longer than fillings, they do require your dentist to remove tooth enamel.